 - if the conditions are CLR and a program requesting "THN" is observed, then the astronomer or operator can decide to take a standard (BB filters only) on best effort basis.
 This can be useful for the ESO Archive users but it cannot be guarantied (on best effort basis, if nothing more urgent is to be done). - for APP imaging observations (CLR), no photometric standard will be observed as part of the calibration plan (unless specifically requested via the ReadMe file).
-Moreover, if the users want to have a standard star taken with the APP, they will have to provide the OB. - for High contrast imaging OBs (using Pupil Tracking AND PSF saturation) requesting CLR, it will be tolerated if no std star are taken (unless ReadMe file clearly states that a Std is necessary/requested).
+Moreover, if the users want to have a standard star taken with the APP, they will have to provide the OB. - for High contrast imaging OBs (using Pupil Tracking AND PSF saturation) requesting CLR, it will be tolerated if no std star are taken (unless ReadMe file clearly states that a Std is necessary/requested because one or more templates do not saturate).

 An historical database of ZP for standard set-ups is maintained on the NACO Health-Check page.
 The Std star flux must not exceed the linearity limit for a given detector readout mode (2/3 of the saturation limit).
-Exceptionally, if the Std star is too bright (typically for S54 camera with FowlerNsamp readout), the night astronomer can open the AO loop.
+Exceptionally, if the Std star is too bright (typically for S54 camera with FowlerNsamp readout), the night astronomer can open the AO loop (no harms for photometry).

-Template: NACO_img_cal_StandardStar

-Purpose: measure zero points (ZP)
+Template: NACO\img\cal\StandardStar Purpose: measure zero points (ZP)